MichaelXF/Dodger/README.md

 ## Usage

 This game is programmed in HTML, CSS, and JavaScript.
 If you want to host this you can do it with any server language such as Apache or NodeJS.
 I decided to use Cash.js, which a compact DOM framework.
+I used CSS transitions and flexbox to create an optimized experience.